gracicot/gracicot.github.io/_posts/2018-02-19-reflection-present.md

 }
 ```

 The expression `t.foo()` and `t.bar()` are part of the signature of the function, more precisely it's return type.
-While performing overload resolution, the compiler will drop any function that their instantiation would cause an ill-formed expression from the list of possible overloads.
+While performing overload resolution, the compiler will ignore any function that their instantiation would cause an ill-formed expression.

 So in the example above, we were able to check for the presence of `T::bar()` and `T::foo()` using sfinae.